 5 Forms of PTSD Projection and How They are Reenacted

 - John has a mother who was and still is overly attached to him out of her insecurity and lack of love.
 She gives him very little space, always wanting to know where he is, and not allowing him space to form relationships.
-These smothering attachment patterns with her doesn’t let him the space to grow into an entirely independent adult, making him feel afraid of women and sexuality resulting in delaying of intimate experience and eventually, leaving home.
+These smothering attachment patterns with her doesn’t let him the space to grow into an entirely independent adult.
+As a consequence, making him feel afraid of women and sexuality resulting in delaying of intimate experience and eventually, leaving home.
 When he finally does meet his first girlfriend, he marries her, projecting and repeating a similar attachment bond that he had with his mother.
 His wife has a similar attachment need, and so they form a symbiotic relationship, as opposed to an interdependent relationship.
 They tend to be anxious, lonely and feel empty and lost without each other’s company.

 - Jenny suffered severe physical and psychological abuse from both parents and sexual abuse by her father.
 She suffers from a lot of repressed anger that, as an adult, which she acts out as being severely judgemental and critical of everything and everyone, along with a strong sense of self-righteousness, fault finding and demanding justice.
-She separates herself from others, although when she does interact for a period, her inner conflict, through her outward projections and re-enactments of anger, quickly escalates.
+She separates herself from others, although when she does interact for a period, her inner conflict, through her outward projections and reenactments of anger, quickly escalates.

 Forms of PTSD and The Complexity of Reenactment